compu-flair/Kaggle_Advanced_House_Prices/README.md

 ## 🏠 Overview

+The dataset belongs to a never ending competition leaderboard on kaggle where the best score 0.00000, 0.00003 and 0.00044 of Root-Mean-Squared-Error (RMSE).
+[For More Info.](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)

 This project predicts house prices using the Ames Housing dataset, showcasing a complete machine learning workflow:

 - 🧹 **Data Cleaning & Feature Engineering:** Raw data is preprocessed and transformed for optimal model performance.